-Harvard Travel Assist provides medical and security advice and referrals and emergency evacuation services to Harvard travelers abroad.
-To ensure access to these services, it is crucial that all international travel be registered in the Harvard Travel Registry.
+International SOS provides 24-hour worldwide emergency medical and security assistance and evacuation services to Harvard travelers abroad.
+To ensure access to these services, it is crucial that all international travel be registered in the International SOS MyTrips platform.

-Eligibility: Harvard Law School students traveling under the School’s auspices or independently in relation to academic or professional work are covered by Harvard Travel Assist.
-International students traveling to their home countries may not be covered.
+Harvard Law School students traveling abroad for academic or professional reasons are covered by the University’s International SOS membership.
 Personal or leisure travel is not covered.
 Harvard employees and fellows, while traveling on University business, are also eligible for coverage.
-Please visit the Harvard Travel Assist website for eligibility details and information on exclusions to coverage, as well as country-specific information.

 Medical Assistance Services